Lawsuit Investigation: Credit Union Auto Loan Fraud

 - Anyone who bought a car from a dealership within the last four years and had their vehicle financed through the credit union “preferred” or “recommended” by the dealer.

 - What’s Going On?

-Attorneys believe that many people who signed up for an auto loan with a dealership’s “preferred lender” credit union may have been charged a marked-up interest rate in what appears to be a common scheme.
-They’re investigating whether class action lawsuits should be filed.
+- Attorneys are investigating whether people who signed up for auto loans with a dealership’s “preferred lender” credit union were charged a marked-up interest rate and, if so, whether class action lawsuits can be filed.